 SMS is great for your customer care team too – a 160 character message can be formatted and scheduled in minutes.
 SMS is used in multiple ways by the Insurance sector with use cases including renewals, claim notifications as well as disaster and weather alert notifications which are effective at minimizing damage claims.
 For more benefits in the insurance industry check out our earlier article: Insurance Industry: Focus on SMS.

 Delivery and logistics companies such as DHL Ireland use SMS to quickly get information out to individuals or groups of customers, saving their contact teams from labour-intensive phone calls or emails.

 Maintaining and Increasing sales

-SMS use cases that can impact directly on sales include reminding customers to complete forms, abandoned basket remarketing, and sending reminders and offers at renewal time.
+SMS can impact directly on sales for example reminding customers to complete forms, abandoned basket remarketing, and sending reminders and offers at renewal time.
 With its high open rates SMS can be so useful to get a message through to the customer and an SMS reminder at renewal time is more effective than using email or voice alone.